 The Sixth Amendment's right to counsel was later interpreted to guarantee that a defendant receives effective assistance of counsel.
 Strickland v.
 Washington, 466 U.S. 668 (1984).
 In Strickland, the Court created a test for evaluating ineffective counsel.
-To establish a successful claim of ineffective-assistance of counsel, a defendant must show first that counsel's performance fell below an objective standard of reasonableness.
+To establish a successful claim of ineffective assistance of counsel, a defendant must show first that counsel's performance fell below an objective standard of reasonableness.
 Id. at 687.
 Second, a defendant must show that but for counsel's deficient performance, there is a reasonable probability that the outcome of the proceeding would have been different.
 Davis v.
-State, 278 S.W.3d 346, 352 (citing and interpreting Strickland, 446 U.S. at 692).
-More recently, the Supreme Court held that defendants have received ineffective counsel when they are not informed of the deportation consequence of a guilty plea.
-Padilla v.
-Kentucky, 559 U.S. 356, 374 (2010).
+State, 278 S.W.3d 346, 352 (Tex.
+Crim.
+App.
+2009) (citing and interpreting Strickland, 446 U.S. at 692).
+In addition to the Strickland requirements, a state prisoner must show that "the state court's decision is so obviously wrong that its error lies beyond any possibility for fair minded disagreement."
+Shinn v.
+Kayer, 141 S. Ct.
+517, 523 (2020).